JanHerca/urantiapedia/input/markdown/en/Innerface/Vol4/Innerface_vol4_5.md

 Pragmatically speaking, all we have to do in order to practice tolerance is to accept other people as they are, not as we would like them to be.
 This process is aided by asking ourselves, "Is this person consciously malevolent or, from their perspective, are they acting in good faith?

-When it comes to intolerance for another group's religious beliefs, it is interesting that The Urantia Book affirms, "Only with revealed religion did autocratic and intolerant theologic egotism appear."
+When it comes to intolerance for another group's religious beliefs, it is interesting that The Urantia Book affirms, “Only with revealed religion did autocratic and intolerant theologic egotism appear.”
 (1012)

 It appears that one of the risks with revealed religion is that it has the tendency to diminish the need for living faith:

-"Faith never shuns the problem-solving duty of mortal living.
-Living faith does not foster bigotry, persecution, or intolerance."
+“Faith never shuns the problem-solving duty of mortal living.
+Living faith does not foster bigotry, persecution, or intolerance.”
 (1114)
 It also has the tendency to evoke the chosen few phenomenon.
-"Only when religion assumes that it is in some way superior to all others, and that it possesses exclusive authority over other religions, will such a religion presume to be intolerant of other religions or dare to persecute other religious believers."
+“Only when religion assumes that it is in some way superior to all others, and that it possesses exclusive authority over other religions, will such a religion presume to be intolerant of other religions or dare to persecute other religious believers.”
 (1486)

-When we deliberate on our level of spiritual progress, perhaps an acid test is to ask ourselves: have we succeeded in eradicating those mental poisons of "fear, anger, jealousy, and intolerance."
+When we deliberate on our level of spiritual progress, perhaps an acid test is to ask ourselves: have we succeeded in eradicating those mental poisons of “fear, anger, jealousy, and intolerance.”

 We do this through being in constant communication with our indwelling Adjuster who thereby enables us to undertake the effortful task of acquiring the conscience of a cosmic citizen:

-"Only ethical consciousness can unmask the immorality of human intolerance and the sinfulness of fratricidal strife.
+“Only ethical consciousness can unmask the immorality of human intolerance and the sinfulness of fratricidal strife.
 Only a moral conscience can condemn the evils of national envy and racial jealousy.
-Only moral beings will ever seek for that spiritual insight which is essential to living the golden rule."
+Only moral beings will ever seek for that spiritual insight which is essential to living the golden rule.”
 (597)

 # The Urantia Book—why is it so strange?

 For a long time there has been a group of Urantia Book readers who have pondered on the problem of why the book has been written in such a strange manner.

 One example is that it names itself the Fifth Epochal Revelation thereby raising the expectancies of the beginning reader.
-But then it presents a lot of out-of-date science material as if it were revelation, leaving it until page 1109 before informing us that the "laws of revelation hamper us greatly by their proscription of the impartation of unearned knowledge"—which signifies that its science content is pre-mid 1930's.
+But then it presents a lot of out-of-date science material as if it were revelation, leaving it until page 1109 before informing us that the “laws of revelation hamper us greatly by their proscription of the impartation of unearned knowledge”—which signifies that its science content is pre-mid 1930's.

 Another curiosity is its inclusion of materials that appear to approach the impossible or at least the highly improbable.
 One of these is the properties ascribed to passenger birds that supposedly can carry two adult passengers a non-stop distance of 500 miles.
 Taking wing loadings and energy requirements into consideration, are we confronted with the impossible?
 It appears to be so.
 A further example is the incredible origins of the secondary midwayers.

 The inclusion of these materials certainly did nothing to support the book's claim to revelatory authenticity.
 Curiously, they could have been omitted whether true or not, and the book would have lost nothing of importance.
-However the sheer intellectual brilliance demonstrated by the revelators in so many other parts of the book lead many of us to conclude that the "funny stuff" has been included for a good reason.
+However the sheer intellectual brilliance demonstrated by the revelators in so many other parts of the book lead many of us to conclude that the “funny stuff” has been included for a good reason.
 What could that reason be?

 Ann Bendall's article on intolerance contains some observations that may be relevant.
-Ann reminds us that the book affirms: "Only with revealed religion did autocratic and intolerant theologic egotism appear."
-(1012) Ann also comments that one of the risks with a revealed religion is that it has the tendency to diminish the need for living faith as well as to foster the "chosen few" phenomenon.
+Ann reminds us that the book affirms: “Only with revealed religion did autocratic and intolerant theologic egotism appear.”
+(1012) Ann also comments that one of the risks with a revealed religion is that it has the tendency to diminish the need for living faith as well as to foster the “chosen few” phenomenon.

 Possibly Ann's observations may throw light on just why The Urantia Book has been written in such a strange manner.
 The expectations for the Fourth Epochal Revelation were not fulfilled as hoped for.
 This was largely because of the distortions that occurred to the concept of the kingdom of heaven as taught by Jesus during the early years of Christendom.